 Keep in mind digital billboard advertising costs more than a conventional billboard.

 Additional Costs to Keep in Mind

-Besides the monthly cost of renting a billboard, you’ll need to pay for the production of the ad.
+Besides the monthly billboard rental cost, you’ll need to pay for the production of the ad.
 The standard material for billboard ads is vinyl, which is weather-proof, ultraviolet-resistant and cost-effective.

-Regardless of the design or colors used, a vinyl billboard ad will cost you about 50 cents per square foot.
+Regardless of the design or colors used, a vinyl billboard ad could cost about 50 cents per square foot.
 For a 14-foot by 48-foot billboard, that comes to an estimated production cost of $336.
-The exact price will vary by retailer.
+The exact price varies by retailer.

 You’ll need to hire a graphic designer or design firm to produce the graphic image for your billboard.
-On average, this will run anywhere between $500 and $1,000.
+On average, this will run anywhere from hundreds to thousands of dollars.
 Billboard design requires a special designer with billboard design experience to ensure your efforts are matched with a high-converting ad design.

 Should You Use Billboard Advertising?

 Still not sure if billboard advertising is right for your company or your business marketing budget?
 Here’s a look at the pros and cons:

 Billboards are placed in locations that get vehicle and foot traffic, which draws eyes and delivers a message about your brand.
 They’re large, attention-grabbing and all but impossible to miss, giving you guaranteed impressions on a nonstop basis.

 By seeing your ad repeatedly over time, billboard ads make a bigger impact on viewers.
 It can offer a tempting look at your product and leave a potential customer with a lasting visual impression.
 Even if your product or service is for a target demographic, increasing public awareness of it helps increase brand credibility, social proof and word-of-mouth advertising.